Fractional Programming for Stochastic Precoding over Generalized Fading Channels

 Moreover, we compare the speed of convergence for the different algorithms.
 We now draw Algorithm \ref{alg1} and Algorithm \ref{alg2} separately.
 First, we evaluate the speed in iterations.
-As shown in Fig. \ref{fig:ervsiter}, WMMSE cannot even yield monotonic improvement for the objective value.
-It can be seen that SWMMSE converges slowly; this low efficiency can be expected since online optimization mines for solution from massive channel samples.
+As shown in Fig. \ref{fig:ervsiter_comparison60} and Fig. \ref{fig:ervsiter_comparison90}, the convergence curves of the lower bounds are consistent with those of the actual objective function value.
+Observe also that WMMSE cannot even yield monotonic improvement for the objective value.
+It can be seen that SWMMSE converges slowly; this low efficiency can be expected since online optimization data-mines for solution from massive channel samples.
 In particular, note that Algorithm \ref{alg2} is even slower than Algorithm \ref{alg1}.
 Actually, this is not a surprising result.
 When we talk about acceleration in Section \ref{sec:fast FP}, we mean the simplification of each iteration by eliminating matrix inverse.
 However, as shown in \cite{shen_accqt}, this simplification is at the cost of slowing down the convergence in iterations.
-(As shown in \cite{shen_accqt}, this drawback can be remedied by incorporating \emph{momentum} into the FP method, but this is beyond the scope of this work.)
 Nevertheless, the acceleration in computation outweighs the deceleration in iterations.
 In plain words, even though it now takes more iterations to converge, the run time of each iteration becomes much shorter, and hence the overall time consumption is still reduced significantly by Algorithm \ref{alg2}.
-The results from Fig. \ref{fig:ervstime} agree with the above discussion.
+The results from Fig. \ref{fig:ervstime_comparison60} and Fig. \ref{fig:ervstime_comparison90} agree with the above discussion.